Is China Capitalist?

 China’s Economic Growth Has Benefited Everyone

-Economic inequality is a central feature of capitalism.
-It’s indisputable that economic inequality has grown in China during the 44 years since it embarked on an “opening up” phase during which it allowed for markets, private enterprise, and considerable foreign investment, with the purpose of developing the country’s productive forces and bringing about rapid economic growth, which was seen as essential to creating the preconditions for socialism (i.e., an economically developed society).
-However, that’s only one part of the picture.
-Between 1979 and 2018, China's economy grew at an unprecedented annual rate of 9.4%, and it has continued to grow faster than any other economy in the world (albeit more slowly due to COVID) since then.
-During that time frame, China, which was among the very poorest countries in the world in 1949 and still pretty poor (albeit with a significantly improved standard of living for the average person) in 1978, lifted 800 million people out of extreme poverty (the greatest anti-poverty effort in history, according to UN Secretary-General António Guterres), through a combination of economic growth and targeted poverty alleviation programs.
+Economic inequality is a central, albeit not defining, feature of capitalism.
+It’s indisputable that economic inequality has grown in China during the 44 years since it embarked on an “opening up” phase during which it allowed for markets, private enterprise, and considerable foreign investment, with the purpose of developing the country’s productive forces and bringing about rapid economic growth so that it could ultimately become a prosperous socialist society.
+However, despite the growth of inequality, China’s economic growth has benefited everyone.
+Between 1979 and 2018, China's economy grew at an unprecedented annual rate of 9.4%, and its economy has continued to grow faster than any other country’s (albeit more slowly during the height of the COVID pandemic) since then.
+During that time frame, China, which was among the very poorest countries in the world in 1949 and still pretty poor in 1978, lifted 800 million people out of extreme poverty (the greatest anti-poverty effort in history, according to UN Secretary-General António Guterres), through a combination of economic growth and targeted poverty alleviation programs.
 In fact, extreme poverty has been eliminated, and that has happened precisely because of a shift in policy towards targeted poverty alleviation (coinciding essentially with the election of Xi as President/party leader).
-90% of Chinese people own their own homes, and the majority own them outright with no mortgage.
-Infant mortality was roughly the same as in the US (around 5 per 1000) according to the most recent comparative figures I could find; life expectancy has now surpassed that in the US at 78.2 vs. 76.1.
-Also, there hasn't been a single economic crisis in several decades.
-The "boom" and "bust" cycles that are inherent to capitalist economies do not seem to be inherent to China.
+90% of Chinese people own their own homes, and the majority own them outright with no mortgage, nor must Chinese homeowners pay property taxes.
+Infant mortality was roughly the same as in the US (around 5 per 1000) according to the most recent comparative figures I could find; life expectancy surpassed that in the US at 78.2 vs. 76.1 as of 2022.
+The US’s life expectancy was temporarily suppressed due to the effects of the COVID pandemic—but, as discussed in more detail below, it is precisely because the US’s response to the pandemic was so warped by the interests of the capitalist class but China’s was not that this discrepancy developed.

 Growth Without Imperialist Exploitation